Grab the counting bears, and draw the tree. Christmas color matching has arrived!

 Place counting bears to the left of your Christmas tree.

 In the morning, invite your preschooler to begin color matching the bears onto the holiday tree.
 You may also notice, that when your preschooler is finished, he takes the game into his own hands.
 Encourage this creativity!

 RELATED: Matching is a great skill for preschoolers to master.
 In fact, I have a great variation using a gingerbread man!

 I love these variations from my friend at A Day in First Grade.

 Write the color word with the colored marker inside each circle

-How will you play this Christmas activity for preschoolers?
+When will you play this Christmas color matching for preschoolers?